Cloudflare Docs

 2. Select Advanced health monitor settings.

-Example configuration of origin host header overrides
+Example configuration of endpoint host header overrides